Content Detail

 Cream wild indigo is native to the Midwestern states and centralized Southern states, along with Massachusetts and New Jersey.
 C Value: 10

-Pollinated largely by queen bumblebees because it is an early blooming species, cream wild indigo is also visited by worker bumblebees, mason bees, and digger bees.
-Insects that feed on cream wild indigo include moth and butterfly larvae, larvae and adult wild indigo weevils, and skippers, including the wild indigo duskywing, which uses cream wild indigo as a larval host.
+Native to the Chicago area, cream wild indigo is attractive to butterflies and bees.
+Queen bumblebees are the primary pollinator for cream wild indigo.
+Queen and worker bumblebees’ size and strength allows them to open the closed flowers.
+Cream wild indigo is also visited by mason bees and digger bees.
+Insects that feed on cream wild indigo include moth and butterfly larvae, and larval and adult wild indigo weevils.
+Skippers, including the wild indigo duskywing, use cream wild indigo as a larval host.
 Some other insects for which cream wild indigo serves as a larval host include various grasshoppers, leaf beetles, oligophagous thrips, and broad-headed bugs.

 Leaf description: